PROPHET2350/seneca/README.md

 8-login with the default user or create a new one, the verification email will send to the registered email

 9-go to the registered email and make sure the verifications email was sent properly

+## Configurations

+Create a database and configure the credentials on the variables DB_DATABASE={name} DB_USERNAME={user} DB_PASSWORD={pass} in file .env to make the DB connection

+The emails will be sent to the email jorgeluis33ariosa@gmail.com via smtp server.
+If you want to change, you must modify the variables MAIL_MAILER
+MAIL_HOST MAIL_PORT MAIL_USERNAME MAIL_PASSWORD in .env file

 ## Default user credentials